 How to Nail your Barbershop Interior

 The interior of your barbershop is not only your chance to create a warm and welcoming space for clients but it’s also your chance to make a statement, show your personality, and create a strong brand identity to separate you from local competition.
 But it’s not all about creating an aesthetically pleasing environment, creating a well-balanced professional and functional workspace is equally as important.
 “Having a well thought out shop means the additional tasks involved with barbering are easier to maintain, allowing individuals to focus on the primary task at hand,” explains Alex Burt at Teddy Edwards Cutting Rooms.
 “If a working environment flows well, it creates a happier and more productive shop.”
-So how do you achieve this?
+So do you achieve this?

 Bring in Your Brand

-Incorporating your brand into your barbershop interior will allow you to stand out from the crowd.
+Incorporating your brand will you to stand out from the crowd.
 “Your interior needs to tell people what your brand is.
 The type of haircuts you offer to clients can often be determined simply by your décor,” says Simon Townley, Matrix Artist Ambassador.
 “You will never get a barbershop that caters for all demographics so make sure you make it an extension of your personality and what kind of barber you see yourself as – this will help the longevity and success of your brand and business.
 A lot of my clients are footballers, especially from my town team Burnley FC, so I have memorabilia on the wall and even some old seats from the stadium.”

 Incorporating your brand colours is another simple way to define your business.
 “We invested in an Italian coffee machine that matches our orange branding detail,” says Alex.
 Likewise, Wez Jones, Owner of The HeartBreak Club Barbershop, prioritised including brand colours into his shop design.